Full question:

 Answer:

-In your case, all the property owned by you and the amount of money in your name before marriage will be considered your separate property and need not be divided unless you intend to do it.
+However, separate property can become marital property if it is mixed with marital assets.
+In your case, all property and money you owned before marriage will be considered your separate property and does not need to be shared unless you decide to do so.

 This content is for informational purposes only and is not legal advice.
 Legal statutes mentioned reflect the law at the time the content was written and may no longer be current.
 Always verify the latest version of the law before relying on it.